Alcoholic drinks and low-carb diets

 For those who love a full-bodied IPA, this may be one of the negatives of keto diet.
 But for the less picky, low-carb "light" beers are made, so if you really desire to keep beer in your life on keto, check these out to see if you like them!

 Best drinks for the ketogenic diet

-With thoughtful selection, however, you can get all the flavor of your favorite mixers with none of the carb intake.
+It may be surprising when you consider what is keto diet that you're able to drink alcohol on the diet at all.
+But with thoughtful selection, you can get all the flavor of your favorite mixers with none of the carb intake.